 From the 1970s to 1990s, there was no drought of romantic films.
 Some of the iconic romantic films were released during this era.
-While the films like Prem Rog and Ram Teri Ganga Meli were focused on the social barriers against love, there was also Ek Duje Ke Liye, which features the theme of inter-caste relationship and the problems associated with it between the families.
+While the films like Prem Rog and Ram Teri Ganga Meli were focused on the social barriers against love, there was also Ek Duje Ke Liye, which features the theme of inter-caste relationships and the problems associated with it between families.

 It was also during that era when the film Saagar was released, the comeback film of Dimple Kapadia alongside Rishi Kapoor and Kamal Haasan.
-The film was widely known for the exotic beauty of Dimple Kapadia and the brilliant performance of Kamal Haasan, a role which eventually grabbed him his first Filmfare Award for the Best Actor and Dimple Kapadia won the Filmfare Award for Best Actress.
+The film was widely known for the exotic beauty of Dimple Kapadia and the brilliant performance of Kamal Haasan, a role which eventually grabbed him his first Filmfare Award for Best Actor, and Dimple Kapadia won the Filmfare Award for Best Actress.

 However, the trend slowed down a lot during this era.
 The films were mostly based on action and a new image for Hero was being developed in the industry, which was quite opposite from the likes of Raj Kapoor, Dilip Kumar, Dev Anand and Rajesh Khanna but resembled an action figure like Amitabh Bachchan a lot.

-You must be wondering why am I talking about the actors alone but no actresses.
+You must be wondering why I am talking about the actors alone but not actresses.
 Well, to be honest, even today, Bollywood is spearheaded by the actors in the main league, whereas actresses are mostly second fiddle.
 Yet, there were some of the legendary actresses in Bollywood such as Nargis, Madhubala, Sadhna, Sharmila Tagore, Hema Malini, Rekha and Sridevi, who played a significant and equal part in the development of the romance genre in the films till the 90s.
 In fact, you could say that without these brilliant and beautiful actresses, the charm and innocence in romantic films would be missing.

 The Big Bang of 90’s